News: Joe Biden supports Wiley Nickel for NC Senate

-The upcoming May 8, 2018 primary election is particularly important because recent redistricting has altered many state legislative districts in North Carolina.
-The 16th District of the North Carolina state Senate exemplifies the impact of recent redistricting.
+The upcoming November 6th, 2018 mid-term election is particularly important because recent redistricting has altered many state legislative districts in North Carolina.
+The 16th District of the North Carolina state Senate emphasizes the impact of recent redistricting.
 The 16th District is now an open seat, without an incumbent state Senator.

 What are my options to vote?

-North Carolinians registered to vote in Wake County may cast their ballot in the upcoming May 8, 2018 primary election in a variety of ways:
+North Carolinians registered to vote by October 12th, 2018 may cast their ballot in the upcoming November 6th, 2018 mid-term election in a variety of ways:

 - Vote by mail via absentee ballot